 SonLight Dance (now known as Soul to Sole Choreography) began in 1994 under the direction of Mary Margaret Bawden.
 The name for SonLight came from John 12:35-36: “The man who walks in the darkness does not know where he is going; put your trust in the light while you have it so that you may become Sons-of-Light.”
-Alongside the on-going dance program, the Soul to Sole Choreography method to transform dance movement into prayer-in-motion for Christian Ministry began to develop.
+Alongside dance ministry, the Soul to Sole Choreography method to transform dance movement into prayer-in-motion began to develop.
 Soul to Sole Choreography was formed as a California nonprofit charitable trust in the Fall of 2003 and is recognized as tax exempt by the Internal Revenue Service and California Franchise Tax Board.

-Aside from worship ministry in churches, Mary Bawden loves the art of dance.
+In addition to conceptual choreography, Mary Bawden loves the art of dance.
 From early childhood, she enjoyed its beauty, creativity, physicality, and communicative power.
-Recently Mary has noticed that the culture around mainstream children’s dance has changed in the 21st century – moving towards an unhealthy trend – the sexualization of children under 12 in dance choreography.
-As someone who was transformed by dance as a child, this trend breaks her heart as Mary wants children to enjoy the same benefits from movement that captured her heart years ago.
-That focus translates into a desire to advocate for healthy, age-appropriate guidelines in dance studios – to protect children and the art of dance.
-She hopes to find others who want to partner with her in an effort to protect children from unhealthy outcomes and maintain the beauty of movement through the creation of DA:NCE.
+Recently Mary has noticed that the culture around mainstream children’s dance has changed in the 21st century.
+That shift has normalized an unhealthy trend – the hypersexualization of children under 12 in adult costumes, choreography and music.
+As someone who was transformed by dance as a child, this trend breaks her heart as Mary wants children to enjoy the same benefits from movement that cemented her love of dance many years ago.
+That focus translates into a desire to advocate for healthy, age-appropriate guidelines wherever dance is taught – to protect children and the art of dance.
+She hopes to find others who want to partner with her through the creation of DA:NCE.

-To support the Soul to Sole Choreography Christian Dance Ministry or DA:NCE financially, you may click on the “Donate” button below.
-Or, send a check to “Soul to Sole Choreography”, 300 E. State Street, Suite 430, Redlands, California 92373.
+To support Soul to Sole Choreography or DA:NCE financially, you may click on the “Donate” button below or send a check to “Soul to Sole Choreography”, 300 E. State Street, Suite 430, Redlands, California 92373.
 Checks should be made out to Soul to Sole Choreography.
 Feel free to specify how you wish your donation to be used.

-In Redlands, California, God has used Mary’s love of prayer-in-motion to design scripture for women’s Bible studies and church services; she also had over 10 years of involvement with the choreography for the Children’s Christmas musicals at her home church.
-Since 1995, the much of Mary’s time have focused on movement for ministry resulting in a book entitled ‘Dance is Prayer in Motion: Soul to Sole Choreography for Church Dance Ministry.’
+In Redlands, California, God has used Mary’s love of prayer-in-motion to design scripture for women’s Bible studies, church services and Children’s Christmas musicals at her home church.
+Since 1995, the much of Mary’s time has focused on a book entitled ‘Dance is Prayer in Motion: Soul to Sole Choreography for Church Dance Ministry.’
 The chapters include information on dance movement foundation, leadership, choreography tools, the 6-step choreography method, the rehearsal process, and a chapter for pastors who want clear expectations for setting up a dance ministry in their own church.
 Part of the written material also shares how God has given her a vision to structure movement groups so that everyone can learn how to choreograph with or without a movement background.
 In 2006, Mary furthered her education when she received a Master of Arts in Worship with an emphasis in dance from Hope International University in Fullerton, California.

 From Mary’s point of view, prayer-in-motion must be purposeful and conceptually clear.
-Her background includes a California secondary and junior college teaching credential as well as over 15 years as an inductive Bible study leader.
-She has been involved with Bible Study Fellowship, Kay Arthur’s Precepts Bible Studies as well as the biblical studies at Trinity Evangelical Church in Redlands, CA where Mary and her husband Richard attend.
+Of course, clarity also informs her passion to communicate the benefits of dance for children so that they are not hypersexualized with adult costumes, choreography and music.
+Her background includes a California secondary and junior college teaching credential as well as many years as an inductive Bible study leader.
+She has been involved with Bible Study Fellowship, Kay Arthur’s Precepts Bible Studies as well as women’s bible studies at Trinity Evangelical Church in Redlands, CA where Mary and her husband Richard attend.